Jonathan2251/lbd/source/llvmstructure.rst

 It can also be represented by list as prefix order in tree.
 For example, (+ b, c), (+ b, 1) is IR DAG representation.

+In addition to DAG optimization, the "kill" register has also mentioned in section 8.5.5 of the compiler book [#dragonbooks-8.5]_.
+This concept also used in llvm implementation.

 Instruction Selection
 ~~~~~~~~~~~~~~~~~~~~~